-Public policy that favors out-of-state investors over local residents will continue to perpetuate and exacerbate the problem nationwide where we see a decline in homeownership and a growth in housing insecurity.
-Home prices and median rents are increasing across the country, and the economic effects of the COVID-19 Pandemic increased the financial pressure on many households, as well as on state governments needing to find ways to fill service gaps left by a largely bungled initial federal response25.
-It should be noted that while the average rent nationwide did see a dip at the beginning of the COVID-19 Pandemic in 2020, a period of growth began shortly after, and continues into 202226.
-The following samples of data from across the country serve to illustrate more concretely what many Americans have experienced anecdotally:
+Public policy favoring out-of-state investors over residents continues to perpetuate and exacerbate the problem nationwide where we see a decline in homeownership and a growth in housing insecurity.
+Home prices and median rents are increasing across the country, and the economic effects of the COVID-19 pandemic increased financial pressure on many households, as well as on state governments to find ways to fill service gaps left by a largely bungled initial federal response.
+It should be noted, the average rent nationwide did see a dip at the beginning of the COVID-19 pandemic in 2020, a period of growth began shortly after and continues into 2022.
+The following samples of data from across the country serve to illustrate more concretely what many Americans have experienced anecdotally.